-The purpose of the snow/ice removal procedure is to maintain safe driving conditions for the motorist or to return the City streets to a safe, usable condition in as short a time period as possible during a major storm event.
+The purpose of snow/ice removal operations is to maintain safe driving conditions for the motorist or to return the City streets to a safe, usable condition in as short a time period as possible during a major storm event.
 It is important to leave flexibility within the procedure to deal with varying weather conditions, emergency situations, and special circumstances.

 As general guidance, snow plowing will take place on Snow Emergency Routes when there is an accumulation of 2 inches of snow within a 24-hour period.
-Residential and local streets will be plowed once there is 3 inches of snow accumulation with in the same period of time.
+Residential and local streets will be plowed once there is 3 inches of snow accumulation within the same period of time.

-Per an Interlocal Agreement with Hall County, approved by Resolution No. 2017-274 in October 2017, some Snow Emergency Routes will be treated based on Hall County's Winter Operations plan and policy.
+Per an Interlocal Agreement with Hall County some Snow Emergency Routes will be treated based on Hall County's Winter Operations plan and policy.